zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

    * For testing purpose the node can be started in CLI mode: `dcld start` (instead of two previous `systemctl` commands).
    Service mode is recommended for demo and production environment.

-   * Use `systemctl start status` to get the node service status.
+   * Use `systemctl status dcld` to get the node service status.
     In the output, you can notice that `height` increases quickly over time.
     This means that the node in updating to the latest network state (it takes some time).